Find a Doctor

 I created three personas to align the team around the specific user flows we were solving for.
 Though there is some consistency in what is important when looking for care, patients weight each aspect differently when seeking primary care, specialty care, or searching on behalf of others.

 Next, I developed maps that visualized the patient's frame of mind as they searched for care.
 This emotional journey mapping (top row of circles) allowed for the identification of the touchpoints that PSJH can effect or control (middle row of rectangles).
 This was then used to identify Find a Doctor opportunities (bottom circles).
-Click through to see all 3 journeys.
+Please, click through to see all 3 journeys.

 Once the opportunities were framed, the team expanded from myself and a PM to include two engineers and a TPM.
 As the engineers dug into the Kyruus technicals specs, I worked with the PM to develop wireframes that we tested with users in order to frame the future state of where we wanted to go.

-...developed into a UX theme roadmap
+...led to a UX theme roadmap

 The wireframes, user feedback, and input from the engineering team on the Kyruus api allowed me to develop a ux themes roadmap to guide the product development.